Pope resumes public audiences a month after major surgery

 Francis, 84, was hospitalized on July 4 in Rome for an operation in which a section of his colon was removed.
 The Vatican said the surgery was necessitated by diverticular stenosis, or a narrowing of the bowel.

-“I hope that the coming summer holidays will be a time of refreshment and spiritual renewal for you and your families,” Francis said.
+“I hope that the coming summer holidays will be a time of refreshment and spiritual renewal for you and your families,” Francis said during his scripted remarks.

 Unlike previous pontiffs, who spent summers at the Vatican's holiday retreat in the cooler hills near Rome, or, in the case of John Paul II, who liked to vacation in the Italian Alps, Francis stays at the Vatican each summer.